harold-fv/Employee-Tracker/README.md

 ![image](https://user-images.githubusercontent.com/120603153/232170401-bbcdb367-dc08-4cf6-a50e-05b7a753f209.png)

-9. When a user chooses to update an employee role, then the system will prompt to select an employee to update and their new role and this information is updated in the database.
+9. When a user chooses to update an employee role, then the system will prompt to select an employee to update and their new role.
+The system will generate the request and this information is updated in the database.

 ![image](https://user-images.githubusercontent.com/120603153/232170515-b7d7aa2d-dd86-4506-9138-e3088963eee3.png)

-10. When a user chooses to update the employee Managers, then the system will prompt to select the employee to update and the new manager for the employee.
+10. When a user chooses to update the employee Manager, then the system will prompt to select the employee to update and the manager for that employee.
+The system will generate the request and a new manager for that employee has been updated in the database.

 ![image](https://user-images.githubusercontent.com/120603153/232170594-8d28fc14-8048-4274-9183-a33b78021ed3.png)